alpersr/EsteR-sensitivity-analysis/README.md

 This repository contains the data and code for the sensitivity analysis of the statistical models used in the EsteR toolkit which is described in Alpers et al. 2022: *Evaluation of the Ester Toolkit for COVID-19 Decision Support:
 Sensitivity Analysis and Usability Study*.
-JMIR Preprints.
-DOI: 10.2196/preprints.44549 (Currently under review).
+JMIR Formative Research.
+DOI: 10.2196/preprints.44549.
 With this code, the plots in the simulation report in Multimedia Appendix 1 were created.

 ## Reproducing the Sensitivity Analysis with Snakemake